ItzzSHAD0/ItzzSHAD0-Libraries/README.md

 7. Click Apply, and then Ok.

 DISCLAIMER
--To import the "Mathex" library in your project type "import ExLibs.Mathex;" or "import ExLibs;"
+-To import the "Mathex" library in your project type "import ExLibs.Mathex;"